spectral-compute/scale-docs/docs/manual/language-extensions.md

 because the number of threads to be used is a runtime value.
 Programmers therefore usually want to set unroll depth by hand.

-The existing `#pramga unroll N` allows this to be set at the preprocessor level.
+The existing `#pragma unroll N` allows this to be set at the preprocessor level.
 The new `[[clang::loop_unroll N]]` allows doing this in a template-dependent
 way: